Table of contents

 Here are some apps that may help enhance your customer service:

-- Trello: Use Trello boards to organize customer requests into different boards and to keep track of customer feedback directed to different departments.
+• Trello: Use Trello boards to organize customer requests into different boards and track customer feedback directed to different departments.
 For instance, you could create boards titled “Marketing”, “Engineering”, “Billing”, and “Product” and file relevant customer feedback under them.

-The Trello Playbook for Support Teams provides five crucial boards that you can customize to track everything, from feature requests to bug reports and each support ticket in between.
+The Trello Playbook for Support Teams provides five crucial boards you can customize to track everything, from feature requests to bug reports and each support ticket.

 Here’s a snapshot of the Support Planning Board: